cmb87/px4-python-simulator/README.md

 - a pinhole camera model through `perception.PinholeCamera`
 - projection from NED world points into an ego-mounted camera
 - visibility, pixel coordinates, and depth for each target point
+- direct two-vehicle geometry by treating one vehicle as the camera carrier and the other as the target

 What it does not do yet: